 If you are an allergy sufferer, carpets may alleviate your condition.
 As long as you ensure that common allergens, like pet dander and dust mite, which carpeting traps and prevents from circulating freely in the air, are regularly removed, that’s it!

 Carpets are classed as high maintenance because accidental spills may be more difficult to clean in comparison to tiled floors and hardwood surfaces.
 Sometimes, using a vacuum cleaner won’t be sufficient to clean your piece.
-Sometimes, even a professional steam cleaning of your carpeting may not remedy the problem.
+A carpet sweeper may be helpful in some situations, but sometimes, even a professional steam cleaning of your carpeting may not remedy the problem.
 Hence, soft floor coverings are recommended for low-traffic rooms, like your bedrooms at home.
 Finally, there is no universal way to clean your piece as different fibres require a different treatment.

 Pets simply do not mix well with carpets.
 Your furry best friend shed hairs, which, to your despair, are a pain to clean.
 Moreover, cats and dogs of all ages may have some issues with going to the toilet in the right place at some point in their lives.
 And even if you manage to put the habitual removal of pet stains under control and get the hang of it, the elimination of the pungent odour may prove a less easy task for you.

 Carpets of mediocre quality look tattered within a few years.
 They can get completely ruined overnight (during that long-planned party for your 30th birthday).
 If not maintained properly, the resale value of your carpeting will plummet.
 If your carpet is in poor condition, this may decrease the price of your property or restrict your rental options.